 If you decide to go that route, you still don’t have to bring in an investor, while you’re getting additional money from whatever assets your partner brings to the table.
 Having a good partner that also brings their own money in with them to fund the business is kind of like having an investor with no strings.

 This is actually just one of the benefits that comes with bringing in a partner.
-You can learn more in this additional post on partners:

 6. Trim the Fat